-Mark is a senior member of the Fixed Interest investment unit with 25 years’ experience in managing both traditional and alternative fixed interest portfolios.
-Having been the head of the unit for the past 10 years, Mark remains responsible for managing a significant portion of Coronation’s fixed interest assets.
+Mark is a senior member of the Fixed Interest investment unit, which he headed over a period of 10 years.
+With 25 years’ experience in managing both traditional and alternative fixed interest portfolios, Mark is responsible for managing a significant portion of Coronation’s fixed interest assets.

 At the start of this year, the SA bond market was battered and bruised, having survived the turmoil of three finance ministers in one month.
 Yields were under pressure, confidence was at crisis levels and the outlook for 2016 seemed ominous.
 The benchmark government 10-year bond (commonly quoted as the R186) opened the year at almost a double-digit yield of 9.75% and the rand had blown out to a level of R15.50-odd to the US dollar.
 Expectations of a spike in inflation in the coming year were widely held and in January the SA Reserve Bank’s (SARB) Monetary Policy Committee (MPC) stepped in and hiked the policy (repo) rate by a full 50 basis points to 6.75%.